ENRORMA/Assembler/README.md

-# this assembler will not be continued, use assembler 2 instead
+# this assembler will not be continued, use Oxygen instead

 # usage
   bash Assembler.sh YOURFILE to assemble the file (your file cant have a space in it)